 - 1. Tell the flattened note and explain why. - 2.
 Look at the notes again and identify the flat sign on the staff. - 3.
 Draw the flat sign on a piece of paper. - 4.
-Discuss with the class your answers and find out whether you gott the tasks above right.
+Discuss with the class your answers and find out whether you got the tasks above right.

 When you are singing some songs usually you find flats in music.
 The sign that lowers a note half step is known as a flat.
 It looks like this (b).
+On the keyboard is represented by a black note on the right of a white note

-- 1. Observe the staff again and identify the position of the flat sign on the line and in space. - 2.
-Draw it in correctly in your exercise book.

-1. Use your knowledge of Senior One to name the spaces and lines where the flat signs are.
+- Activity 14 - 1.
+Observe the staff again and identify the position of the flat sign on the line and in space. - 2.
+Draw it correctly in your exercise book. - Activity 15 - 1.
+Use your knowledge of Senior One to name the spaces and lines where the flat signs are.